Mental Health Crisis Services

 Benton County Behavioral Health partners with Corvallis Police Department (CPD) to respond to service calls related to mental health crisis.
 This results in more people getting supportive mental health treatment and resources, and fewer people spending time in the emergency room or jail due to mental health crisis.

-The crisis center will be open 24 hours a day, seven days a week, 365 days a year and serve all ages, regardless of ability to pay, no appointment needed.
-It is designed to serve anyone who needs a break from stressors to be connected to services and support and will have a “no-wrong-door” approach to support individuals who are having mental health crises for any number of reasons.
+The crisis center will transition to being open 24 hours a day, seven days a week, 365 days a year.
+We will continue to serve all ages, regardless of ability to pay, no appointment needed.
+The Crisis Center is for anyone who needs a break from stressors to be connected to services and support.
+Our “no-wrong-door” approach supports people having mental health crises for any number of reasons.

 Related Services and Info